TheMatjaz/atto/README.md

 2. Go to line 182 (use some keyboard shortcut), which is in the function `test_valid_input_length()`
 3. The assertion on that specific line failed.
 Now up to you to debug why.
+   The easiest way is to place a debugger breakpoint earlier in the test case.

+Once the standard output does not contains any `FAIL` lines and the exit code of the process is `0`, you are good to go!

+### This framework does not fit my needs!

+It may not be the best solution for your scenario - it was born for my personal projects and I needed something simple.
+You are more than welcome to customize the `atto.h` file to your needs within your project or simply to use other frameworks.